Joshua Miles BACP Accredited Psychotherapist

 - Suicidal thoughts

 Photos & videos

 Individuals - £60

-Some reduced fee rates or discounts for block bookings are available for students and those on low incomes.
+Some reduced fee rates are available for students and those on low incomes.
 Please ask for more information.

 Appointments are generally attended once per week, but I am also able to off bi-weekly and monthly appointments should this be required.

 - The importance of psychotherapy during the division of Brexit

 - Understanding fear of intimacy - a brief exploration